andrewwu13/andrew-wu-resume/rendercv_output/Andrew_Wu_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Designed a profit-maximization model in #strong[Python] by non-linear cost function and implemented a gradient descent algorithm to converge on optimal restaurant coordinates.],[Addressed model limitations by integrating non-Euclidean geometric constraints, increasing accuracy by #strong[70\%].],)
+    #v(design-highlights-top-margin);#highlights([Designed a profit-maximization model with #strong[NumPy] using a non-linear cost function and implemented a gradient descent algorithm to converge on optimal restaurant coordinates.],[Addressed model limitations by integrating non-Euclidean geometric constraints, increasing accuracy by #strong[70\%].],)
   ],
 )